 Being physically ENGAGED, BALANCED and STRAIGHT allows our horses to feel COMFORTABLE during handling and training.
 When we teach balance and body control we build correct muscle tone and improve proprioception and coordination, making routine HANDLING much easier for us and making it easier for our horses to achieve what is being asked.
 This includes tasks as simple as picking up feet, treating injuries, bandaging, tolerating leg straps on rugs, stepping around gates and leading.
 If the horse is able to freely shift weight around their body they will be able to balance while standing on three legs and having a single leg lifted and manipulated.
 If your horse is straight and engaged they will not walk into you with the shoulder while leading and will be able to maintain good spatial boundaries during handling or training, they will be able to MANOEUVRE around gates and will not feel worried around things behind them or around their hind legs.

-During riding, movement and training if your horse is balanced, straight and engaged their centre of mass (and a rider) will be adequately supported, as this allows the core muscles to be effectively activated and utilised; as a result they will not travel heavy on the forehand, will not be ‘hard in the mouth’, they will be able to turn corners easily and adjust gaits smoothly with minimal pressure.
-The lumbar-sacral region and spine, in particular, have a limited amount of support without core engagement and where does a rider sit and create the most downward force?
+During riding, movement and training if your horse is balanced, straight and engaged their centre of mass (and a rider) will be adequately supported; as a result they will not travel heavy on the forehand, will not be ‘hard in the mouth’, they will be able to turn corners easily and adjust gaits smoothly with minimal pressure.

-Without core strength and balance we risk our horses’ SOUNDNESS and LONGEVITY due to increased pressure on these areas and also the joints, which may lead to damage or injury.
+Without strength and balance we risk our horses’ SOUNDNESS and LONGEVITY due to increased pressure on some areas of the body, and also the joints, which may lead to damage or injury.

 Using handling, training and riding techniques which use excessive force or restriction are a serious WELFARE concern for our horses, mentally, the instigation of submissive behaviours or learned helplessness teaches our horses to ‘shut down’ whereby we may still create an obedient horse but never a WILLING partner.
-There is also the chance that these methods may create a defensive and therefore aggressive horse, who may be labelled as dangerous, pushy or arrogant, making his future a little more uncertain and opening him up to more punishment and harsher interactions (later on we will take a closer look at how to identify a horse who is awake and active in the partnership as opposed to ‘checked out’).
+There is also the chance that these methods may create a defensive and therefore aggressive horse, who may be labelled as dangerous, pushy or arrogant, making his future a little more uncertain and opening him up to more punishment and harsher interactions.

 Likewise, the use of excessive forced postures and restricted movement during training or riding is detrimental to both balance and true SELF-CARRIAGE – by restriction and restraint we are robbing ourselves of fluidity and softness, those wings we grow and that floating feeling that can’t be matched by any other.